 I'm a PhD student at the Stanford AI Lab (SAIL), advised by Ron Dror, where I develop ML methods for molecular biology applications.
-Previously, I graduated from the University of California, Berkeley, where I earned my Bachelor's and Master's degrees.
-As of summer 2023, I'm interning at Microsoft Research, working with Eric Horvitz.
+Previously, I graduated from the University of California, Berkeley, where I earned my Bachelor's and Master's degrees in EECS.

 At Berkeley, I was a member of the Yosef Lab, where I developed VAE models for single-cell genomics data as part of the scvi-tools team.
 Previously, I built RNA design algorithms and benchmarks in Rhiju Das's Lab.
-I've also interned at Google Cloud ('19), Google Search ('20), and Atomic AI ('22).
+I've also interned at Microsoft Research (advised by Eric Horvitz and Bruce Wittmann), Google, and Atomic AI.

-In my free time, I enjoy running, volleyball, and speed cubing.
+In my free time, I enjoy running, playing soccer, and speed cubing.
 I support the Golden State Warriors and SF Giants, and have recently gotten into Formula 1.
 I also have a blog.